 LEAD scholarships include costs for tuition, university fees, and an annual book stipend.

-Assistive Technology Leaders in Special Education (ATLiS)
+Assistive Technology Leaders in Special Education (ATLiS) Heading link

 Assistive Technology Leaders in Special Education (ATLiS) Assistive Technology is a collaborative, interdisciplinary project designed to prepare school and district leaders with expertise in the development, implementation, and evaluation of assistive technology programs for students with multiple disabilities.
-ATLiS scholars will participate in an intensive series of courses and experiences that will prepare participants with deep knowledge of assistive technology practices and polices.
-Graduates will acquire the skills to become school and district leaders who are able to support the academic and behavioral needs of students with multiple disabilities through the use of effective, evidence-based assistive technology methods.
+ATLiS scholars participate in an intensive series of courses and experiences that will prepare participants with deep knowledge of assistive technology practices and polices.
+Graduates acquire the skills to become school and district leaders who are able to support the academic and behavioral needs of students with multiple disabilities through the use of effective, evidence-based assistive technology methods.

 ATLiS scholarships include costs for tuition, an annual book stipend, and opportunities to attend and present at local conferences.